HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 ### Modifications

 Aug.24 (2011) - JT den Dunnen
 HGVS nomenclature does currently not have recommendations for the descriptions of modifications of DNA, RNA or protein molecules.
 The most pressing need for a recommendation is are DNA methylation and RNA editing.
+Proposal [_SVD-WG005 (gom/lom)_](/bg-material/consultation/svd-wg005/) makes a start to get recommendations on this topic.

 #### RNA editing